pran-av/quartz/content/_index.md

 	1. [[Self Assisted Purchases]] - collates my personal experience of purchasing products and trying to observe my behaviour to find a pattern
 	2. [[English literacy in Indian Villages]] - a travel experience near Hampi

-If you wish to get a weekly summary of all my explorations - including all types mentioned above - [subscribe to my email list](http://eepurl.com/i8vmEk)
+>[!success] ## If you wish to get a weekly summary of all my explorations - including all types mentioned above - [subscribe to my email list](http://eepurl.com/i8vmEk)
 ### Thoughts behind this website

 This is an Obsidian blog, or a Knowledge Graph exported as a website.
 Also known as a Digital Garden by many.